Download Version 14 now

 Release notes for Version 12 of Corpus Presenter

 Version 12 of Corpus Presenter constituted a major upgrade of the program.
 It was been expanded in a number of ways, for instance with respect to the exporting of data and the interface to well-known commercial products.
 First and foremost is the export of data from both basic and advanced search levels to Microsoft Excel.
 On either level you can choose to export the contents of a returns grid to an Excel table.
 This is done automatically after you specify and confirm the output table file which is to be written during the export process.
 It is furthermore possible to generate charts in Microsoft Excel from the data which is exported from Corpus Presenter.
-To export the contents of any returns grid, click on the button Export to Excel on the Basic Search level or choose the option ‘Export returns to Excel’ in the ‘Returns’ menu on the Advanced Search level.
+To export the contents of any returns grid, click on the button Export to Excel on the Quick Search level or choose the option ‘Export returns to Excel’ in the ‘Returns’ menu on the Advanced Search level.